Kixeye/testapp/README.md

 ## Run

+1. extract the .jar file from `testapp.tar`
-the following will run the application (replacing the path to the test jar with an actual path):
+1. the following will run the application (replacing the path to the test jar with an actual path):

-`java -cp path/to/application/jar/testapp.jar kixeye.testapp.Main`
+`java -cp ./testapp.jar kixeye.testapp.Main`